 Security-conscious users will appreciate the Vault, a subfolder that provides end-to-end encryption for your most important files.
 Images in this folder are inaccessible to anyone other than the user.
 Premium customers can store an unlimited amount of files in the Vault, whereas customers using the free OneDrive plan can only store five files in the Vault.

 Files have adequate encryption when your photos are resting on the server.
-However, using Adobe Creative Cloud on a public Wi-Fi network is not as secure as some other providers due to a lack of encryption when files are in transit.
+However, using Creative Cloud on a public Wi-Fi network isn't as secure as some other providers due to a lack of encryption when files are in transit.
 Another downside of the Creative Cloud is the cost: it isn't at all cheap.

 If you're a fan of Apple and do most things within its ecosystem, then it makes sense to check out Apple Photos (opens in new tab).
 One of the best Google Photos alternatives, it's affordable, feature-rich, and highly secure.
-It comes pre-installed on Apple devices, meaning there are no cumbersome downloads and no setup required.
+Plus it comes pre-installed on Apple devices, meaning there are no cumbersome downloads and no setup required.

 Perhaps the most significant benefit of Apple Photos is deep integration with the entire iCloud ecosystem. iCloud provides seamless cloud storage, backup and syncing solution across iOS, macOS, and iPadOS.
 Features are intuitive to use, from shared albums to live photos.
 As long as you're logged in to your iCloud account, all your photos will sync seamlessly across all your Apple devices, making this an excellent choice for all Apple loyalists.